ANDRA Top Fuel

 ANDRA Top Fuel is a class of Australian drag racing.
 It caters to the premium Nitromethane burning 300-inch long Dragsters.
 The class uses large-capacity, supercharged V8 engines with a displacement of 500 cubic inches.
 ANDRA is equivalent to the Top Fuel class of the American NHRA.

 Top Fuel in Australia is regulated by ANDRA, and is considered a Group 1 or professional category.
 Top Fuel Dragsters are the fastest-accelerating vehicles in the world.
 These are the most recognizable of all Drag Racing cars.

-The 25-foot-long Top Fuel dragster can cover the quarter-mile in 4.4 seconds at up to 540 kilometres per hour.
-Mostly using a 4130 chrome moly chassis constructed in the USA.
+The 25-foot-long Top Fuel dragster can cover the quarter-mile in 4.4 seconds at up to 540 kmph, mostly using a 4130 chrome molly chassis constructed in the USA.
 They weigh about 1000 kg which makes for a massive power-to-weight ratio.
 The total finished cost of a Top Fuel dragster is estimated at $500,000.